Multiparty testing preorders: A testing preorder with observers

-The second example shows that the \distributed\ preorder falls somehow short with respect to the target we set in the introduction of allowing servers to swap actions that are targeted to different clients.
+The second example shows that the \distributed\ preorder falls somehow short with respect to the target we set in the introduction of allowing processes to swap actions that are targeted to different partners.

-\begin{exa} Consider the interface $\mathbb{I} = \{\{a\},\{b\}\}$ and the two pairs of processes \begin{itemize} \item $ a.b + a + b$ and $ b.a + a + b$ \item $ a.b$ and $b.a$ \end{itemize}
+\begin{exa} Consider the interface $\mathbb{I} = \{\{a\},\{b\}\}$ and the two pairs of processes \begin{itemize} \item $a.b.\zero + a.\zero+ b.\zero$ and $b.a.\zero + a.\zero + b.\zero$. \item $a.b.\zero$ and $b.a.\zero$. \end{itemize}

-By inspecting traces and must-sets in the two tables below, where we use $p$ and $q$ to denote $ a.b + a + b$ and $ b.a + a + b$
+By inspecting traces and must-sets in the two tables below, where we use $p$ and $q$ to denote $ a.b.\zero + a.\zero + b.\zero$ and $b.a.\zero + a.\zero + b.\zero$